 - Do not lean on the slab.
 If the interviewer’s voice is not audible, ask again to repeat the question.

 - Speak with the speech audible to a person at two arms length distance but not too loudly.

 - Do not try to be over smart in any of your answers.

 - Maintain a smile on your face at the time of interview.

 - Dress what you are comfortable with.
-Suit or tie is not required.
+A suit or tie is not required.
 However, you should look neat and clean.

 - Don’t look at other windows and what is going on over there.

 - Use correct layman words.
-Don't throw too many technical terms to attempt to impress the visa officer.
+Don’t throw too many technical terms at the visa officer in an attempt to impress them.

 - Your answers are more important than your dress alone.
-People in suit may be rejected while people in jeans and T-shirt may be approved.
-However, wearing jeans and T-shirt is not recommended.
+People in a suit may be rejected while people in jeans and a T-shirt may be approved.
+However, wearing jeans and a T-shirt is not recommended.

 - Answer to the point.
-When the answer to the question can be in Yes or No, just say that.
+When the answer to the question can be in a “Yes” or “No” form, just say that.

 - Don’t unnecessarily be verbose with your answers.

-- Don't rush into answer.
-Talk at your own space and provide concise answer.
+- Don’t rush into an answer.
+Talk at your own pace, and provide a concise answer.

 - Answer your responsibilities properly.

-- If you make mistake, say sorry and continue.
-But don't lie.
+- If you make a mistake, say sorry and continue.
+However, do not lie.

 - Show presence of mind and think fast while answering the questions.

 - Do not give unnecessarily more details unless asked for.

 - Prepare your answers – try it out at home, and speak it out loud.

 - Prepare only one answer for each question.